Full Story

 The beating heart of the vibrant and varied career of Sunny Jain is a celebration of cultural diaspora: deep-rooted tradition that ripples outward, changing – and being changed by – the cultures that it touches.
 Whether dazzling an audience with his propulsive dhol mastery or anchoring a modern jazz band with his creative drumming; as a savvy entrepreneur navigating the seismic shifts of the modern music business or setting pen to paper to craft innovative compositions; in whatever role he takes on, Jain embodies the all-embracing spirit of globalized artistry.

-During the pandemic, Jain busied himself with collaborating with artists across the globe.
-The result, Phoenix Rise, was released May 21, 2020 - a transcultural project featuring over 50 artists, such as Arooj Aftab, Vijay Iyer, Michael League (Snarky Puppy), Adrian Quesada (Black Pumas), Endea Owens (The Late Show with Stephen Colbert) and Joe Russo (jam band darling).
-Accompany the full digital album is a 72-page physical book that combines music, art, photography and planet-based recipes, all in the name of social justice.
+In 2021 during the pandemic, Jain released Phoenix Rise, a collaborative effort featuring over 50 artists such as Grammy winners Arooj Aftab, Michael League (Snarky Puppy), Adrian Quesada (Black Pumas), and Endea Owens (The Late Show with Stephen Colbert).
+Accompanying the full digital album is a 72-page physical book that combines music, art, photography and planet-based recipes, all in the name of social justice.
 As executive producer and music producer, Jain partnered with Center for Constitutional Rights to fundraise and advocate for the work they do.

 Called the “Hendrix of dhol” by Manchester Salon (UK), Jain deftly blends the modern and the traditional, the personal and the communal, the inventive and the festive.
 Nowhere is that exemplified as vividly as in Red Baraat, the frenzied fusion of bhangra, hip-hop, jazz, rock, and sheer, unbridled energy that he founded in 2008 and that NPR has called “the best party band in years.”
-Red Baraat started as just that – a party band, devised for Jain’s own wedding day – but quickly evolved, first to become the hottest ticket in Brooklyn then to raise pulse rates at the White House, TED Talks, the Bonnaroo Music Festival, Austin City Limits, Peter Gabriel’s WOMAD Festivals, and the closing ceremonies of the London Paralympic Games.
+Red Baraat started as just that – a party band, devised for Jain’s own wedding day – but quickly evolved, first to become the hottest ticket in Brooklyn then to raise pulse rates at the White House (Obama), TED Talks, the Bonnaroo Music Festival, Austin City Limits, Peter Gabriel’s WOMAD Festivals, and the closing ceremonies of the London Paralympic Games.
+They have released 6 albums with numerous accolades from major media outlets and ranked in top 10 lists on Billboard, Apple Music and World Music Charts Europe.
+Their 2017 NPR Tiny Desk concert was touted as the 8th best TDC of all time by New York Magazine.

 Growing up in Rochester, New York, Jain banged his head to Van Halen and Rush while being captivated by the devotional songs and classic Bollywood soundtracks his parents brought from their native India.
 Studying jazz, he drew inspiration from giants like Elvin Jones and Max Roach.
 He went on to work with the likes of Norah Jones, Marc Cary, Kyle Eastwood and Kenny Wollesen on the thriving NYC jazz scene while forging his own pioneering path melding jazz and South Asian music.
 Through his Taboo project, Jain directly confronted social justice issues facing the South Asian community, drawing inspiration from ghazals, ancient love poems, to address sensitive modern problems like sexual identity, domestic violence, and religious acceptance.